 What is dry eye?

-There is a good reason as to why many people want to know what the best contacts for dry eyes are.
+There is a good reason why many people want to know which contact lenses are best for dry eyes.
 Dry eyes can be an uncomfortable and even painful condition to deal with on a daily basis.
 They can be caused by a variety of factors in everyday living.

-Long hours at the office staring at a computer without blinking can have adverse effects on your eyes by reducing the rate at which they hydrate themselves.
+Long hours at the office staring at a computer without blinking can have adverse effects on your eyes as it reduces the rate at which they hydrate themselves.
 Your eyes rely on the moisture that blinking provides to stay healthy.
-When your blinking rate is severely reduced, your eyes will begin to dry out (as will your contact lenses).
+So, when your blink rate is severely reduced, your eyes will begin to dry out (as will your contact lenses).

 This can lead to eyes feeling itchy, irritated and sometimes inflamed and painful.